OchiabutoKelechi/Sales-Analysis/README.md

 ## Exploratory Data Analysis (EDA)

 1) What are the Total Sales and Quantity Sold?
-2) Which Store generated the highest sales?
+2) Which Store generated the highest Sales?
 3) Which Product Category generated the highest revenue?
-4) Which Product Type had the highest sales?
+4) Which Product Type had the highest Sales?
 5) What are the Sales Trends over time?
-6) What Time of Day generated the highest sales?
+6) What Time of Day generated the highest Sales?
-7) Which Product Detail had the highest sales?
+7) Which Product Detail had the highest Sales?
 8) What are the Total Quantities sold in each category?

 ## Data Analysis